By André Claassn

 Whatever happens, the event must be recorded in the employee's file, you must have a short counseling session with the employee (again recorded) and you must follow Company disciplinary procedures, if any.
 If the reason advanced for the absenteeism is unacceptable to you, then issue a written warning to that effect and make the warning valid for 12 months.
 The record keeping is vital in the event that the employee becomes a habitual absentee, and you need to dismiss at some future stage.
 The absence could also be due to some uncontrollable event - heavy rains flood his house, or even the entire village, a tornado or cyclone (not uncommon these days in certain parts of the R.S.A.), roads washed away, telephones out of order, rail strike, etc.

-However, with such events you will almost certainly know about them because they will be reported on the radio and T.V., so the reason for the absence is obviously valid and acceptable.
+However, with such events you will almost certainly know about them because they will be reported in the media, so the reason for the absence is obviously valid and acceptable.
 Despite this, you still are not obliged to pay the employee - you must decide on that.Remember the principles of no work - no pay, and also "how you get to work is your problem" But be reasonable and fair.
 For example, there may be other employees who live in the same stricken area, but who did come to work - albeit late.
 In that case, you would take a more unsympathetic view of any who stayed away altogether.

 Unrest, Violence and political stay-away is becoming more infrequent these days - but calls by the Unions for national strikes and stay-aways are not so.
 A good policy to adopt is that quite simply, any absence because of unrest, violence, political stay-away or national strike or stay-away will be treated as unpaid leave.
 Deliberate and willful absenteeism is when the employee does not come to work because he just feels like a day off - no other reason.
 There is usually a pattern, such as the employee is always absent on payday or the day after payday - or is always absent on a Monday or a Friday (not necessarily every Friday and every Monday, but when he/she is absent it is on a Friday or a Monday.)